Codes and Frequencies

 Comparability — Eswatini (Swaziland) [top]

 The 2010 and 2014 Eswatini surveys used areas outlined in the 2007 census.
+The 2021 sample was based on the 2017 Eswatini Census.
 In Eswatini, urban areas are defined by the Department of Urban Government, which outlines all urban local governments including controlled areas.
 Currently, there are 12 gazetted urban local authorities and 4 declared controlled areas.
 All other areas are considered rural.

 Comparability — Fiji [top]